isamrish/gatsby-plugin-google-adsense/README.md

 ### `head`

 Here you can define where to place the tracking script.
 With `head:true` it will placed in the header, with `head:false` it will placed in the body.
-Defaults to `false`.
+Default is `false`.